- Social Security Retirement Benefits for Minor Child

 - What Does a Military Spouse Get at the Death of the Retired Military Member?

 - Retired Military Dependent Identification Card Requirements

-- How to Get Paid to Stay Home & Care for a Handicapped Child
+- How to Get Paid to Care for Someone on SSI

 When you think of Social Security, does it call to mind mature people enjoying retirement?
 You aren't alone.
 But the Social Security program is a bigger insurance program than that.
 It also includes benefits for those who are disabled and cannot work, as well as for the spouse and children of a wage earner who has died.

 The Social Security program provides a foundation of economic security for Americans.
 It's been called America's insurance program, providing a monthly stipend to those who retire, but also to disabled persons and spouses and children of workers who retire, become disabled or die.
 One quarter of Americans get payments from Social Security.

 Social Security is not simply government largess.
 It is mostly a pay-as-you-go program.
 Workers pay Social Security taxes as they work.
 This money goes into the fund, and money flows out in monthly payments to beneficiaries.
 Once a worker has met a threshold of payments, he is entitled to retirement, disability and family support payments in the event of his death or disability.
 Approximately 163 million American workers pay Social Security taxes out of their wages, and some 59 million receive monthly benefits.

 Benefits for Children of a Deceased Father